GetCharacterPlacement

 text regardless of the international setting and type of fonts available.

-Applications use this function before using the ExtTextOut
+Applications use this function before using the ExtTextOut function and in place of

 Using GetCharacterPlacement